Listen to this episode and find out more about it at theallusionist.org/flyting

 HZ: Insults are more acceptable in flyting than every other time.
 Is this just sort of by common agreement?
 It's like, "Okay, you can say this and then you can't feel offended by it when the flyting is over, because that's just flyting's rules"?

 ISHBEL McFARLANE: Yeah.
-So some of the things that you're arguing about in flyting, for example, like they do use sort of political arguments where they kind of accuse each other of treason and things that would just get you hanged, or hung, drunk and quartered, or, you know, and serious life and death trouble, and even the act of slander.
+So some of the things that you're arguing about in flyting, for example, like they do use sort of political arguments where they kind of accuse each other of treason and things that would just get you hanged, or hung, drawn and quartered, or serious life and death trouble, and even the act of slander.
 So not only would the sort of accusation - if the accusation is accurate, the accused would be in trouble - but the fact of accusing could get you in serious trouble.
 But in flyting, you get away with much more.
 And partly to do with the formalized nature of it, the approved nature of it, so there is some of that sense that there is an approved insulter and approved critic, who still has to toe the line, but it's a different line.

 At the time, the fact of it, the high culture nature of it, gives the speakers much more license.
 And then that's part of, I think, why you then get this printing of it, because, well, it's super exciting.
 This is stuff that you absolutely could not print, even if it was like reporting what someone else had said, you yourself might be in trouble - but when it's official flyting from the court of Linlithgow or whatever, then you get away with it.
 So, yeah, that's a very interesting difference.
 And I think part of it is the high culture thing, the rhyme, the skill, the sort of class barrier.
 These are clearly educated men.
 So something that an uneducated person saying about another person would be treasonous is now delightful.